Toronto Police Service: Uniform

-Front line officers wear dark navy blue shirts, cargo pants (with red stripe) and boots.
+Front-line officers wear dark navy blue shirts, cargo pants (with red stripe), and boots.
 Winter jackets are either dark navy blue jacket design–Eisenhower style, single-breasted front closing, two patch type breast pockets, shoulder straps, gold buttons—or yellow windbreaker style with the word POLICE in reflective silver and black at the back (generally worn by the bicycle and traffic services units).
-All ranks shall wear dark navy blue clip on ties when wearing long-sleeve uniforms.
+All ranks shall wear dark navy blue clip-on ties when wearing long-sleeve uniforms.

 Hats can be styled after baseball caps, combination caps, or fur trim Yukon (similar to the Ushanka) hats for winter.
 Motorcycle units have white helmets.
 Black or reflective yellow gloves are also provided to officers with Traffic Services.
-Front line officers usually wear combination caps since that is the location of their badge.
-Prior to the 1990s, female officers wore bowler caps instead of combination caps.
+Front-line officers usually wear baseball caps.
+Before the 1990s, female officers wore bowler caps instead of combination caps.
 Auxiliary officers wear combination caps with a checkered red and black band.
-The Mounted Unit wear black Canadian military fur wedge cap during the winter months and custodian helmet for ceremonial use.
+The Mounted Unit wears black Canadian military fur wedge cap during the winter months and custodian helmet for ceremonial use.

 As is the case with all Ontario law enforcement officers, uniformed officers wear name tags.
 They are in the style of "A. Example" where the first letter of the first name is written and the last name next to it, with a Canadian flag to the left of the name.
 Name tags are usually stitched on with white stitching on a black background, but they also have pin-styled with black lettering on a gold plate.

-Senior officers wear white shirts and a black Eisenhower style jacket.
+Senior officers wear white shirts and a black Eisenhower-style jacket.
 Auxiliary officers wear light blue shirts (long sleeve for winter and short for summer), with the badging of auxiliary on the bottom of the crest.
-Originally front line officer also wore light blue shirts but changed to the current navy blue shirts in the Fall of 2000.
+Originally line officers also wore light blue shirts but changed to the current navy blue shirts in the Fall of 2000.

 Logo

-The Toronto Police Service logo is very similar to the old Metropolitan Toronto Police logo, and it includes the following components:
+The Toronto Police Service logo is very similar to the old Metropolitan Toronto Police logo.
+It includes the following components: